natemccurdy/puppet-purge_node/README.md

 This module adds a Task for purging Puppet agents.

+For Puppet Enterprise users, this means you can allow users or admins to decommission nodes without giving them SSH access to your Puppet master!
+The ability to run this task remotely or via the Console is gated and tracked by the [RBAC system](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html) built in to PE.

 ## Requirements

 This module is compatible with Puppet Enterprise and Puppet Bolt.